Greg Pauloski

 Accelerating Communications in High- Performance Scientific Workflows [Apr 2025] link |

-Abstract | Poster | Doctoral Dissertation (Work-in-Progress) |
+Abstract | Committee | Poster | Doctoral Dissertation (In Progress) |

 ABSTRACT: Advances in networks, accelerators, and cloud services encourage programmers to reconsider where to compute—such as when fast networks make it cost-effective to compute on remote accelerators despite added latency.
 Workflow and cloud-hosted serverless computing frameworks can manage multi-step computations spanning federated collections of cloud, high-performance computing, and edge systems, but passing data among computational steps remains a challenge when applications are a composition of multiple distinct software with differing communication and patterns.